12 Biomedical Engineering Summer Programs for High School Students

 Fee: Free

-Held by Youth Inventa, a non-profit organization, this online program is fully funded and an ideal choice for students from low-income backgrounds or those who are unable to travel.
-You will attend 1-2 hour sessions every weekday which include lectures, interactive labs and activities, and will cover topics like drug engineering, cell biology, and the development of medical devices.
+Held by Youth Inventa, a non-profit organization, this online program is fully funded and ideal for students from low-income backgrounds or those who cannot travel.
+You will attend 1-2 hour sessions every weekday, which include lectures, interactive labs, and activities.
+You will cover topics like drug engineering, cell biology, and the development of medical devices.
 The focus of this program is on networking with different professionals from the industry and gaining career insights.

 Eligibility: Students who will be at least 16 years of age at the start of the program.
 Students from underrepresented backgrounds are encouraged to apply